Endometrial ablation: Technique

 Older methods utilize hysteroscopy to insert instruments into the uterus to destroy the lining under visualization using a laser, or microwave probe.

 Effectiveness

 The U.S. Food and Drug Administration approves and audits clinical studies to test and evaluate the effectiveness of all endometrial ablation treatments.
-Two patient effectiveness outcomes are measured at one year following treatment: 1) success rate = the % of people who have their bleeding reduced to a normal period level or less, and 2) amenorrhea rate = the % of people that have their bleeding eliminated.
-According to the results of the Randomized Controlled Trials performed for the FDA approval of the different treatment options, effectiveness Success Rates range from a high of 93% to a low of 67%, and the Amenorrhea Rates range from a high of 72% to a low of 22%.
+Two patient effectiveness outcomes are measured at one year following treatment: 1) success rate = the % of people who have their bleeding reduced to a normal period level or less, and 2) amenorrhea rate = the % of people who have their bleeding eliminated.
+According to the results of the randomized controlled trials performed for the FDA approval of the different treatment options, effectiveness success rates range from a high of 93% to a low of 67%, and the amenorrhea rates range from a high of 72% to a low of 22%.
+Compared with hysterectomy, ablation was less effective at reducing pain and excess bleeding; however, it also resulted in fewer adverse events.
+Satisfaction rates following hysterectomy and ablation were similar.

 Complications

 Although rare, the procedure can have complications including: